 The 48-square-meter rectangular space, with a 4-meter-high ceiling, presented a slight challenge for storage.
 With both storage and space being of equal importance for Hash, we found a solution to appease the vendor.
 By bringing forward the reception area slightly, a room was created to install shelving behind a dividing wall and out of sight from consumers, whilst enough space was left to insert a common area for employees.

 Composition started from creating two symmetrical custom-designed and made shelves on either side of the room showcasing the Hash skincare products.
 A feature table and sales counter stand solid between the facing shelves in the middle of the room, built from an Armenian volcanic rock, Tuf.
 The bottom part of the feature table is painted with a solid colour, giving the traditional Tuf stone a modern touch.

-Symmetry is revealed throughout the store from straight lines everywhere in sight, to carefully arranged products, all the way through to the alignment of every Tuf stone used.
-This symmetry and tidiness provides a feeling of freshness that satisfies your inner symmetrical desires.
+Symmetry is revealed throughout the store from straight lines everywhere insight, to carefully arranged products, all the way through to the alignment of every Tuf stone used.
+This symmetry and tidiness provide a feeling of freshness that satisfies your inner symmetrical desires.
 Complimentary colours were chosen in the overall design, green for nature and pink for a modern touch, while orange is used to tie together these colours with the Tuf stone used by the two centrepieces.